New Synagogue (Mainz): Architecture

 The synagogue contains a festival room, Mikveh, kosher kitchen, club room, kindergarten, classroom, social service, community office, library, meeting room and apartments.
 The Jewish community in Mainz offers an active cultural program, which is also open to non-Jewish visitors.
 The architect Manuel Herz received the German front prize for rainscreen fronts (VHF) in 2011.
 The building received the nomination for the Mies van der Rohe Prize for European Architecture, German Facade Prize 2011.

-Progress
+Completion

-The foundation-stone for the New Synagogue in Mainz was laid on November 23, 2008, in a solemn ceremony in the presence of many invited guests.
-Andreas Berg and Dr. Peter Waldmann wrote the text of the foundation-stone role.
+The foundation stone for the synagogue was laid on November 23, 2008.
+Andreas Berg and Dr Peter Waldmann wrote the text for the foundation stone.
 The topping out ceremony was committed on October 16, 2009.
-The date for the inauguration was determined originally for June 17, 2010, but due to weather-related building delays in the winter 2009/2010 this date was shifted to September 3, 2010.
-This was the anniversary of the inauguration of the old main synagogue of 1912 as well.
-The chairman of the Jewish community, Stella Schindler-Siegreich, Prime Minister Kurt Beck and Mainz Mayor Jens Beutel were invited to the inauguration celebration.
-Among the numerous invited guests, from abroad and locally, were: former Jewish residents of Mainz, contemporary witnesses, community members, Federal President Christian Wulff and the Ambassador of the State of Israel to Germany Yoram Ben-Zeev.
+The inauguration was held on September 3, 2010, following weather delays; this date was the anniversary of the inauguration of the former synagogue in 1912.
+Attendees at the inauguration included Prime Minister Beck, Mayor Beutel, Federal President Christian Wulff, and Yoram Ben-Zeev, the Israeli Ambassador.